-Dear ones, as you know by now, that the new segment of this blog is of higher level of spiritual knowledge.
+Dear ones, as you know by now that the new segment of this blog is of higher level of spiritual knowledge.
 The following articles need repeated dipping into because it cannot be comprehended easily.
 After reading the post several times, the thoughts and content need to be contemplated upon, imbibed and then brought into life-practice.
-It is only after practising that we understand something thoroughly.
-For example, when we want to mine diamonds, first of all we have to search for the right place .
-We then have to dig the earth, after which layer after layer of mud, stones and pebbles are removed.
-Likewise our mind is a compact, tightly packed mountain of mud.
+It is only after practicing that we understand something thoroughly.
+For example, when we want to mine diamonds, first of all we have to search for the right place.
+We then have to dig the earth after which layer after layer of mud, stones and pebbles are removed.
+Similarly, our mind is a compact, tightly packed mountain of mud.
 It needs to be loosened, separated, sieved and unwanted elements are to be thrown out until the time the desired aim is met.

 Knowledge is of two types- Worldly and spiritual knowledge.
-Or Paroksha and aparoksha gyan.
+Or simultaneously Paroksha and aparoksha gyan in Sanskrit and Hindi.
 Paroksha in Sanskrit means something which is tangible and seen with eyes and by aparoksha is meant something seen without eyes and which is intangible.
 Paroksha gyan is worldly knowledge, seen and manifested, while Aparoksha Gyan is that knowledge which is seen without eyes.
 God is seen without eyes and the world with our eyes.
 If you want to seek God, have knowledge about God, want to know and have Him, want to sense and feel Him then we need aparoksha gyan.

-Adi Shankracharya was a man of great wisdom, yet he worshipped Devi or Divine Mother and Lord Shiva to please them to get additional knowledge and greater depth of understanding of the ancient scriptures written by sages like Ved Vyas and Rishi Markandeya or for that matter even Rishi Narada.
+Adi Shankracharya was a man of great wisdom, yet he worshiped Devi or Divine Mother and Lord Shiva to please them to get additional knowledge and greater depth of understanding of the ancient scriptures written by sages like Ved Vyas and Maharishi Markandey or for that matter even Rishi Narada.
 And after reading the scriptures, he churned and churned the knowledge, imbibed it until it became his own.

 When we deliberately put our mind on words of spiritual wisdom, it produces wondrous results.
 It begins to affect us and continuous repeated thoughts begin to make a dent on our thinking mind.
 Good thoughts compel us to do good actions and vice versa.
 Good actions save us from the misery of unimaginable pain, agony and sorrow.
 So let’s make sure that we distinguish between the two.

-In Bhagwat Geeta, Bhagwan Sri Krishna explains to Arjun that
+In Bhagwat Geeta, Bhagwan Sri Krishna explains to Arjun.

 Shreyandravya mayadhygya gyan yagya paramtap I